ibm-cloud-docs/AnalyticsEngine/data-movement-on-cos.md

 -	[Between the HDFS file system of your cluster and {{site.data.keyword.cos_full_notm}}](#moving-data-between-hdfs-and-ibm-cloud-object-storage)
 -	[Directly to {{site.data.keyword.cos_full_notm}} (outside the {{site.data.keyword.iae_full_notm}} cluster)](#cos-outside-cluster)

+The examples in this topic show moving data to and from bucket `b1` in the Object Storage instance that is distinguished using the  `cosinstance1` identifier.

 ## Moving data between the local file system of your cluster and  {{site.data.keyword.cos_full_notm}}

 You can move data to and from the local file system of your cluster and {{site.data.keyword.cos_full_notm}}.
-For example:

 - To copy files from the cluster’s local file system to {{site.data.keyword.cos_short}} use the following HDFS command:
 ```
-hdfs dfs –copyFromLocal /tmp/testfile cos://mybucket.myprodservice/
+hdfs dfs –copyFromLocal /tmp/testfile cos://b1.cosinstance1/
-hdfs dfs –put /tmp/myfile2 cos://mybucket.myprodservice/
+hdfs dfs –put /tmp/myfile2 cos://b1.cosinstance1/
 ```

 - To copy files from {{site.data.keyword.cos_short}} to the cluster’s local file system, use:
 ```
-hdfs dfs –get cos://mybucket.myprodservice/myfile2
+hdfs dfs –get cos://b1.cosinstance1/myfile2
 ```

 ## Moving data between HDFS and {{site.data.keyword.cos_full_notm}}